Great Wall Discovery

-Beginning 4 hours north of Beijing, our challenge takes us on a serious of vigorous upwards climbs of over 10,000 steps over the course of a week.
-As the days progress we follow the winding path along the mountains that spread either side of the Gubeikou Gateway.
+Beginning four hours north of Beijing, our challenge takes us on a series of vigorous upwards climbs of over 10,000 steps over the course of a week.

 International departure from London

-The long-awaited journey begins at the airport where the group will meet with a Charity Challenge representative for the first time.
-Any last minute nerves or anxieties will fade away as you fly off for your exciting adventure along China’s Great Wall.
+The long-awaited journey begins at Heathrow Airport where the group will meet with a Charity Challenge representative for the first time.
+Any last minute nerves or anxieties will fade away as you jet off for your exciting adventure along China’s Great Wall.

 Jinshanling Loop (approximately 5-6 hours)